 Fusion of Musical Styles

-Bollywood music is known for its fusion of various musical styles, blending classical Indian music with contemporary genres like pop, hip-hop, and rock.
+Bollywood music is known for its fusion of different musical styles, blending classical Indian music with contemporary genres like pop, hip-hop, and rock.
 This fusion creates a unique and dynamic sound.

 Dance: The Rhythmic Expression